GanizaniSitara/drawio_roadmaps/README.md

 - Render roadmaps in ASCII format for quick visualization in text environments.
 - Generate DrawIO files for detailed graphical representation.
 - Flexible renderer system allowing for future expansion to other formats.
+- Product lifelines in each swimlane, global switch to show swimlane timeline or both timelines and product lifelines.
+(In development, implemented in ASCII only for now, see lifelines under roadmap.yaml)

 ## Setup